-The allocation block is the object which relates ECS allocation to funding.
-An allocation block can be provided with a sum of money and a portion of ECS space, which can only be obtained from another allocation block.
-Every object is associated with an allocation block; these objects are linked in a two-way circular list.
-The allocation block has pointers to this list, and each object has a backpointer to its father allocation block.
-The objects of ECS, therefore, form a tree, all but the leaf nodes of which are allocation blocks.
+The Allocation block is the object which regulates ECS allocation and CPU usage.
+An Allocation block can be provided with a sum of money and a portion of ECS space, which can only be obtained from another allocation block.
+Every object is associated with an allocation block; these objects are linked to the allocation block in a two-way circular list.
+The allocation block heads this list, and each object has a backpointer to its allocation block.
+The objects of ECS, therefore, form a tree.
 The root of this tree is the Master Allocation Block which is created at initialization and provided with an infinite amount of money, and all of ECS.

-The allocation block will be billed for CPU-time used by its daughter processes, and will be charged rent on the ECS space occupied by its daughter objects.
-FUND is the routine which charges this rent and must be called whenever the size of a daughter object is to be changed.
+The allocation block will be billed for CPU-time used by its descendant processes, and will be charged rent on the ECS space occupied by its descendant objects.
+FUND is the routine which charges this rent and must be called whenever the size of a descendant object is to be changed.
 It must also be called periodically to prevent deficit spending.
 As of this writing, policy decisions are pending regarding allocation blocks (e.g., what to do if an allocation block runs out of money).

 FUND is called with an allocation block, and an increment to ECS space.
-It compares the master clock with the "time of last bill" field, updating the latter, and charging rent for the interim on ECS space in use.
+It compares the master (S.MASTR) clock with the "time of last bill" field, updating the latter, and charging rent for the interim on ECS space in use.
 "ECS in use" and "\$ used for rent" are updated.
-"ECS in use" cannot exceed "Allocated ECS" and "\$ used" cannot exceed "\$."
+"ECS in use" cannot exceed "Allocated ECS" and "\$ used" cannot exceed "\$".
+(See Figure 3.)